 Medically assisted detox allows those suffering from an opioid use disorder to be weaned off drugs carefully.
 This happens under the supervision of professional medical personnel.
 Certain medications are administered to patients to help combat withdrawal symptoms.a

 Get Started on Your Recovery Journey Today

-Substance use disorder is difficult to live with, but it’s not impossible to get better.
+Substance use disorder is difficult to live with, but getting better is not impossible.
 There are many programs available for those looking to heal.

 At Illinois Recovery Center, our goal is to treat each individual’s unique set of needs so they can get better in their own time.
-If you or a loaed one are interested in finding out more, you can contact us here.
+If you or a loved one are interested in discovering more, you can contact us here.